Wisconsin Backpacking

 The Apostle Islands National Lakeshore is the closest thing we have to a national park in Wisconsin.
 It’s managed by the national park service even if it doesn’t get the national park designation.
 Most of the park is on islands that are accessible if you have a boat that is fit for Lake Superior.
 The park service included one hiking trail on the mainland that you can drive to without ferry service.
 From Meyer’s Beach a five-mile trail unfolds along the top of an imposing Lake Superior bluff.
 The trail is easy going and popular as it leads to some distant and obscured views of the famed Apostle Island sea caves.
 This Lakeshore trail terminates at a beach and primitive campsite.

-Reserve the primitive site from the National Park Service before arriving.
-Park at Meyers Beach and hike along the edge of Lake Superior and stop to view some of the sea caves.
+DAY 1 (5-Miles): Park at Meyers Beach and hike along the edge of Lake Superior and stop to view some of the sea caves.
 Continue on to Lunch Beach and camp at the Lakeshore Trail Campsite.
-Return on same trail the next day.

 COUNTY